tomasherceg/dotvvm-docs/Pages/advanced-filter-registration.md

 }
 ```

-In the example above, there is a **ModelValidationFilter** applied on the whole viewmodel, which means, that every command on a method on such viewmodel will use
+In the example above, there is a `ModelValidationFilter` applied on the whole viewmodel, which means, that every command referencing a method in the viewmodel will use
 this filter.

-If you call the Command1 from a button in the page, also the **MyCustomFilter** will be applied.
+If you call the `{command: Command1()}` from a button in the page, `ModelValidationFilter` and also the `MyCustomFilter` will be applied.

-Like with the `Authorize` attribute (which is actually an action filter), the filter is executed if the command binding in the page references the method.
+Like with the `Authorize` attribute (which is an action filter too), the filter is executed if the command binding in the page references the method.
 If you
-call **Command1()** inside the **Command2()** method and the binding in the page references the Command2 method, the **MyCustomFilter** will not be executed.
+call `Command1()` from the `Command2()` method and the binding in the page references the `Command2` method, the `MyCustomFilter` will not be executed.

 ### Global Filters

-If you need to apply a filter globally, navigate in the **Startup.cs** class and add register the filter in the global filter collection in the **DotvvmConfiguration** object.
+If you need to apply a filter globally, navigate in the `Startup.cs` class and register the filter in the `Runtime.GlobalFilters` collection in the `DotvvmConfiguration` object.

 ```CSHARP
 dotvvmConfiguration.Runtime.GlobalFilters.Add(new ErrorHandlingActionFilter());